nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">

-To navigate the features, there are 2 methods which could be used individually, or mixed.
+To navigate the features, there are 2 methods which could be used individually, or in a combined manner.
 We have designed this flexibility with you, the user in mind.
- 1. Only inputting commands into the box annotated "Enter command here...".
+ 1. Only inputting commands into the [Command Box](#412-command-box) annotated "Enter command here...".
 Upon the successful execution of a command, the tab is automatically switched to the corresponding tab for your convenience.
  1. Clicking on the tabs.
 </div>